Phenomenological Noise Models and Optimal Thresholds of the 3D Toric Code: Conclusion and Discussion

-This work is supported by the National Natural Science Foundation of China (Grants No.~12474145, No.~12522502, and No.~12447101), Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), Anhui Initiative in Quantum Information Technologies, the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2024-jdzx06), the Natural Science Foundation of Gansu Province (Grants No. 22JR5RA389 and No.~25JRRA799), and the “111 Center” under Grant No.~B20063.
-MAMD acknowledges support from Spanish MICIN grant PID2021-122547NB-I00 and the ``MADQuantumCM'' project funded by Comunidad de Madrid (Programa de acciones complementarias) and by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call –Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan Next Generation EU within the framework of the Digital Spain 2026 Agenda, the CAM Programa TEC-2024/COM-84 QUITEMAD-CM.
+\ack{This work is supported by the National Natural Science Foundation of China (Grants No.~12522502, No.~12474145, and No.~12447101), the Strategic Priority Research Program of Chinese Academy of Sciences (Grant No.~XDB1680000), Shanghai Municipal Science and Technology Major Project (Grant No.~2019SHZDZX01), Anhui Initiative in Quantum Information Technologies, the Fundamental Research Funds for the Central Universities (Grant No.~lzujbky-2024-jdzx06), the Natural Science Foundation of Gansu Province (Grants No.~22JR5RA389 and No.~25JRRA799), and the “111 Center” under Grant No.~B20063.
+MAMD acknowledges support from Spanish MICIN grant PID2021-122547NB-I00 and the ``MADQuantumCM'' project funded by Comunidad de Madrid (Programa de acciones complementarias) and by the Ministry for Digital Transformation and of Civil Service of the Spanish Government through the QUANTUM ENIA project call –Quantum Spain project, and by the European Union through the Recovery, Transformation and Resilience Plan Next Generation EU within the framework of the Digital Spain 2026 Agenda, the CAM Programa TEC-2024/COM-84 QUITEMAD-CM.}